mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 PERHAPS ADD TRANSCRIPT EXAMPLE ?-

+### GDPs to support Iterative Design Practices

+Iterative agile design is a highly cultural / interpersonal process.

+Discussion drawing on more radical attempts to describe the best way to bring young learners into a design practice.

+Perhaps in the field of participatory design.

+Highlight how the granular and relatable nature of GDP

+Well suited to build a repeated design practice.
+Especially with starting documents,
+Small changes had big effects.
+Variable changes needed immediate testing.

+#### The limits of design cycle stages

+When coding data a design cycle framework was one of the code structures.
+REFER BACK TO ENGINEERING SOURCE.
+Ask / Imagine, Plan, Create, Test, Improve, Share.

+While design cycles was not an explicitly part of the game making instruction, certain interventions supported this approach.
+In particular the use of maps as a planning and reflection tool and the use of playtesting as a social and personal form of evaluation of emerging designs.

+When coding I quick became aware of the limits and challenges to coding to this.

+For example a lot of time in this informal game-making sessions were spent on activities outside of this cycle.
+For example, opening up the right tools, navigating to correct locations and finding past assets involved a fair deal of effort and collaboration.

+I have been pragmatic and map elements like this these loosely.
+Where appropriate I make notes on that activity in free form areas of other documents like spreadsheets.

+This limits claims I can make from the coded data.

 ### Interaction of GDPs with Playtesting as method

 Playtesting but in particular designing for others .